 Inhale, exhale.
 You do it 24-7, usually without noticing it at all.
 Take a moment to tune in to your breathing.
 It’s an easy, do-it-anywhere way to soothe your body and mind.

-Take a slow, deep breath -- filling your lungs with air -- then let the air out slowly and fully, feeling your muscles loosen up as you do.
+Take a slow, deep breath, filling your lungs with air.
+Then let the air out slowly and fully, feeling your muscles loosen up as you do.
 Take several deep breaths whenever you feel stressed out.
 Deep breathing not only relaxes your mind, it also sends more blood flowing through your body.

 You can boost the benefits when you combine breathing with another relaxation technique.

 Yoga blends deep breathing with stretching and strengthening poses.
 It also helps with stress and ongoing pain.
 One study even showed that yoga might calm inflammation, a key part of UC.